How We Price Our Puppies:

 Guarantee: If you buy a puppy from us you agree to the following and you have also read and agree to the entire BLOG page, Puppy Care pages, “Breed” page of your puppy, and Training pages of our website.
 This contract is between the buyer and the person selling the puppy.
 The seller’s Name and contact info will be on the puppy’s shot record given at time of puppy transfer to remind buyer whom puppy came from.
 If any issues arise with your puppy you the buyer agree to contact the seller immediately.

 Seller agrees puppy is in good physical condition at time of sale.
 If at your first vet visit, dated within 3 business days of receiving your puppy, your vet finds anything at all wrong with the puppy you may return puppy within 72 hrs for a refund of purchase price or replacement puppy, “which”, will be at seller’s discretion.
 After this date guarantee is only for life threatening genetic defects, although we will work with buyer if something comes up that is not life threatening in a fair professional manor.
 All registry papers and shot records also have to be returned to the Seller at time of returning puppy, along with your Vet’s report stating what is wrong with the puppy.
 If your puppy has a life threatening genetic defect before it turns a year of age we will give you another equal puppy when you are ready for a new puppy.
 First puppy’s registration paper, (if FULL REGISTRATION), must be transferred back to Seller and returned to seller to make sure dog with defect is never bred.
 Any and All transportation / shipping costs will be paid by Buyer.
 Seller’s vet is the person who determines what will be considered life threatening and severity of issue and future prognosis after reviewing the Buyer’s vet record and vet statement and then consulting with Buyer’s vet.
 Puppy’s microchip must be on any vet reports submitted to Seller’s vet for review.
 Parvo is covered for the first week after transfer.
 Parasites are covered for first week of transfer and if positive for any parasite within that first week we will send a $30 check to help cover a wormer.
 Get fecal checked at first vet visit for Giardia, Cocci, and worms.
 Pups continue to pick up parasites so additional wormings will be needed: keep your pet on a monthly parasite prevention and keep pet vaccinated as directed by your vet.
-(Leptospirosis vaccine can be dangerous for tinier sized pups.)
+(Leptospirosis vaccine can be dangerous for tinier sized pups.
+We do not guarantee against any possible adverse reactions.)
 Do not give a vaccine to a puppy for the first two weeks after transfer since stress may cause a reaction.
-If ever Buyer must rehome this pet, buyer is welcome to return puppy to Seller.
+If ever Buyer must rehome this pet, buyer will return dog to Seller if a suitable home is not found, so seller can find a new home for the pet.
+We do not want any of our dogs to end up in a rescue or shelter.
 Deposits are non-refundable if buyer changes mind on getting the puppy.
 Breeding the dog voids guarantee because no pet should be bred in their first year of life.
 Make sure puppy is eating enough and eating the proper food or supplements we tell you to feed.
 Any dog over a year of age is sold “as is”.
 Guarantee is for the first year of life.
+Puppy Buyer must keep (Jordan’s) as the prefix for puppy’s registered name or guarantee is void.

 Things not covered: